top-on/calendar-cleanup/README.md

 # Roadmap

 - [x] give a more self-explanatory name
+- [x] refactor: load all data upfront
+- [ ] batch-approve, and batch remove
 - [ ] extend usecase description in README
-- [ ] refactor: load all data upfront
-- [ ] batch-approve, and batch remove
 - [ ] first release to pypi
 - [ ] add manual to README
 - [ ] refactor: remove all for-loops